Arsène Lambert

-Arsène Lambert (/fr/; 23 June 1834 – 11 January 1901) was a senior French general (officier général) who achieved particular distinction in the French conquest of Senegal and, later, in the Franco-Prussian War of 1870.
+Arsène Lambert (/fr/; 23 June 1834 – 11 January 1901) was a senior French general who achieved particular distinction in the French conquest of Senegal and, later, in the Franco-Prussian War of 1870.

 In January 1900 he was elected to the French senate, representing the Finistère département.
 His senatorial career was brief, however, since he died slightly less than a year later.

 Biography

 Personal

 Arsène Mathurin Louis Marie Lambert was born at four in the morning in Carhaix (Finistère) in the far north-west of France.
 He was baptised in the town at the church of Saint Trémeur the next day.
 His mother, born Joséphine Maillet, is identified as the owner of a piece of land at Saint-Joseph on the island département of Réunion, east of Madagascar in the Indian Ocean.
 His father, Jean François Hervé Lambert, served as an army officer, and it was presumably as a result of the engineering skills he acquired in the army that he was subsequently appointed to a position as "conducteur des Ponts et Chaussées", involved in bridge and road construction and maintenance.

 Arsène Lambert also decided on a military career at a relatively young age.
 There was nevertheless another side to him.
 He was deeply interested in the arts and literature.
 He displayed talents as an artist and sculptor.
 In his later years he also wrote histories of the wars in which he had participated.

 He married, on 11 May 1870, Isabelle Eugénie Joséphine Delisle, a French woman of Cuban provenance.